• Free shipping on all orders

 Conclusion

-Dog pee repellents can work to keep your dog from peeing in areas that you don’t want them to, but they shouldn’t be the only thing that you rely on.
-Proper housebreaking and training methods will ensure that your dog knows where to pee and stops doing it inside.
+Dog urine repellents can keep your dog from peeing in areas you don’t want them to, but they shouldn’t be the only method you rely on.
+Proper housebreaking and training methods will ensure your dog knows where to pee and stops doing it inside.

-Once health and behavioral issues have been ruled out, dog pee repellents can be effective at keeping your dog away from certain areas.
+Once health and behavioral issues have been ruled out, dog pee repellents can effectively keep your dog away from specific areas.
 We hope that you found a simple, effective recipe for a homemade dog pee repellent that you can make!

 Featured Image Credit: New Africa, Shutterstock